Clover-Beauty-Studio/Clover-Beauty-Studio-School/README.md

 ## 🎯 Overview

-This is a complete, production-ready static website for **Ecosfera Salon Fryzjerski**, a premium hair salon located in Wilanów, Warsaw.
-The design focuses on a warm, feminine aesthetic with soft colors, elegant typography, and smooth animations to create an intimate, boutique feel.
+This is a complete, production-ready static website for **Clover Beauty Studio & School**, located in Wilanów, Warsaw.
+The design now uses an emerald palette with clean typography and smooth micro‑interactions.

 ### Business Goals